InformaticsMatters/fragmentor/README.md

     # Total time (in minutes) to build index (will be divided by number of postgres_jobs)
     index_build_time: 10
 ```
-The indexchunksize is is used in the build_index playbook to balance deduplication vs record insertion and indicates
+The `indexchunksize` is is used in the build_index playbook to balance deduplication vs record insertion and indicates
 how many source molecules are processed in memory before a database commit.
-The most effcient value appears to depend
+The most efficient value appears to depend
 on how "clean" molecules are.
-For Molport and Enamine a value around 300 has been found to be effcient, whereas for
+For Molport and Enamine a value around 300 has been found to be efficient, whereas for
 Chemspace it was possible to increase it to 2000.